Hr-ArshA/Philoignore/ReadMe.md

 ignore "python"
 ```

-By default, it creates a directory in the home path called Philoignore and saves the file in it
+By default on POSIX systems, it creates a directory in the home path called **Philoignore** and stores the file in it.
+And in Windows, the same **Philoignore** folder is created in the `c:\Users\you_username‍` path and the gitignore file is saved in it.

-Use the -o or --output flag to save the file in the path you want
+Use the `-o` or `--output` flag to save the file in the path you want

 ```sh
 ignore "python" -o yout_path
 ```

-> ⚠️ : In order to be able to use this software in **Windows**, you must enter the desired path